 Yale Doctoral Internship in Clinical & Community Psychology

 The Psychology Section within the Yale Department of Psychiatry offers one of the nation’s premier internships in clinical and community psychology, developing the next generation of leaders in this field.
-Over 15 students are accepted annually to this program, which has been accredited by the American Psychological Association since 1970.
+Up to 14 students are accepted annually to this program, which has been continuously accredited by the American Psychological Association since 1970.
 To acknowledge the depth and range of training and experience prior to entering the program, Internship trainees in the program are referred to as “Psychology Fellows” The internship begins on July 1 and concludes on June 30 of each academic year.

 The Yale Experience will change you professionally — and personally.

-Interns in this program train in one of the world’s most vibrant academic medical centers where the emphasis is on state of the art clinical care, professional education, and research.
+Interns in this program train in one of the world’s most vibrant academic medical centers where the emphasis is on state-of-the-art clinical care, professional education, and research.
 The interns have access to an enormous range of medical school and university resources.